Optimal minimax rate of learning nonlocal interaction kernels: Introduction

 To affirm that the upper minimax rate is optimal, we prove in Theorem \ref{thm:L2rho_lower} that the rate is also the lower minimax rate.
-We accomplish this by applying the Fano-Tsybakov method in \cite{tsybakov2008introduction}, which we generalize to include the weight measure $\rho$.
-This involves careful construction of hypothesis functions for hypothesis testing in Section \ref{sec:lowerBd}.
+We accomplish this by applying the Fano-Tsybakov method in \cite{tsybakov2008introduction}, which we generalize to include the weighted measure $\rho$.
+This involves careful construction of hypothesis functions for hypothesis testing in Section \ref{sec:lowerBd} and investigation into the relationship between fractional Sobolev classes and H\"older classes in Appendix \ref{sec:append_Sob}.